Frequently asked questions

 Connecting your existing phone to VDSL2

-If your VDSL2 modem VoIP-enabled, you'll be able to plug an existing phone handset or wireless base station directly into the VoIP port on your modem.
+If your VDSL2 modem is VoIP-enabled, you'll be able to plug an existing phone handset or wireless base station directly into the VoIP port on your modem.

 If you prefer to have internal wired phone sockets in several locations around your home, you can operate VoIP in this same fashion, however please note that while this work can be arranged with our installer, it is outside of the standard VDSL2 setup and will incur additional costs.